 Dysfunctional breathing describes a broad spectrum of "breathlessness".
-Generalized breathing protocols do not fit everyone, and these people need individualized tailor-made programs.
+Generalized breathing protocols do not fit everyone, and these people need individualized tailor-made program.
 However, there are general principles that apply to many people.
+In this workshop we will review these simple principles, so educators have more knowledge around this area.

-During this interactive workshop, Kathy will share tools developed and currently trialling within her practice.
+This interactive workshop, Kathy will share tools developed and currently trialling within her practice.

-- Recognize the importance of breathing well and the impact to improved health and well-being. - Demonstrate simple, hands-on techniques to use with patients when you have limited time.
+- Recognize the importance of breathing well and the impact to improve health and well-being. - Demonstrate simple, hands-on techniques to use with patients when you have limited time.